bssw-psip/ptc-catalog/catalog/GitRevisionControl.md

 # Transitioning to Git Revision Control

+## Target

-**Target**: Transition to using Git for revision control and basic Git usage.
+Transition to using Git for revision control and basic Git usage.

+## User Story

-**User Story**: As a software engineer I want to use Git revision control, so that the team is able to achieve consistent productivity.
+As a software engineer I want to use Git revision control, so that the team is able to achieve consistent productivity.

 ## Card